jheifner89/tcgwc_b44/UNKNOWN_FUNCTIONALITY.md

 - **Delivery tracking** - How are delivery updates received and processed?
 - **Return processing** - How are returns handled?
 - **External tracking links** - How to generate carrier-specific tracking URLs?
+- **Shipment creation from orders** - How shipments are created from orders

 ### Message System
 - **Message creation** - How are system messages automatically generated?